-Given the virtually countless combinations of species taxa, geographical regions and ecosystems (Zhang 2012), many types of exploratory analysis on integrated taxonomic-geographical-environmental data can be investigated (Zhang and Gruenwald 2008).
-In this study, we will be focusing on a fundamental spatial operation for zonebased point location data summation, i.e., counting the numbers of points that fall within a set of polygons in a zonal dataset.
-The operation is closely related to point-in-polygon test based spatial joins (Jacox and Samet 2007, Zhang and You 2012a) and is wellsupported in several leading GIS software known as Zonal Statistics (Theobald 2005).
+Given the virtually countless combinations of species taxa, geographical regions and ecosystems [3], many types of exploratory analysis on integrated taxonomic-geographicalenvironmental data can be investigated [4].
+In this study, we will be focusing on a fundamental spatial operation for zone-based point location data summation, i.e., counting the numbers of points that fall within a set of polygons in a zonal dataset.
+The operation is closely related to point-in-polygon test based spatial joins [5] [6] and is well-supported in several leading GIS software known as Zonal Statistics [7].
 While both spatial databases and GIS have exploited optimization techniques, such as indexing and preprocessing, existing designs and implementations are mostly based on serial CPU computing models and usually incur significant delays when processing large scale datasets.
-Modern commodity personal computers are increasingly equipped with large memory and many-core accelerators, such as Nvidia GPUs that are capable of general computing based on the Compute Unified Device Architecture (CUDA) parallel programming model (Kirk and Hsu 2012).
+Modern commodity personal computers are increasingly equipped with large memory and many-core accelerators, such as Nvidia GPUs that are capable of general computing based on the Compute Unified Device Architecture (CUDA) parallel programming model [8].
 Unfortunately, many commercial and open source spatial databases and GIS are optimized for the previous generations of hardware based on outdated cost models and fail to make full use of the computing power provided by modern commodity hardware.

-Built on top of our previous research and development efforts on spatial indexing and query processing on GPUs (Zhang and You 2012a, Zhang et al 2014), in this study, we aim at accelerating explorations of the GBIF global biodiversity data by designing and implementing efficient data parallel algorithms for scalable and high-performance zonal statistics on the hundreds of millions of species occurrences over tens of thousands of complex polygons on commodity GPUs with limited memory capacities.
-First of all, we have designed a framework to allow efficiently use mapped memory on CPUs as extended GPU memory automatically and support data parallel designs.
-Second, we have developed scalable point indexing technique to index large point datasets that are beyond GPU memory capacity by using mapped memory efficiently through batched processing.
+Built on top of our previous research and development efforts on spatial indexing and query processing on GPUs [6] [9], in this study, we aim at accelerating explorations of the GBIF global biodiversity data by designing and implementing efficient data parallel algorithms for high-performance zonal statistics on the hundreds of millions of species occurrences over tens of thousands of complex polygons on commodity GPUs with limited memory capacities.
+First of all, we have designed a framework to allow efficient use of mapped memory on CPUs as extended GPU memory automatically and support data parallel designs.
+Second, we have developed a flexible point indexing technique to index large point datasets that are beyond GPU memory capacity by using mapped memory efficiently through batched processing.
 Third, we have extended our binary search based spatial filtering algorithm to work with the new point indexing technique.
-Fourth, a cell-in-polygon test based optimization technique for advanced spatial filtering is developed to allow assigning polygon identifiers to points if the grid cell that the points fall in is tested to be completely within a polygon without performing expensive point-in-polygon test for individual points.
-We have performed extensive experiments to demonstrate the efficiency of GPU-based massively data parallel zonal statistics technique and compare it with two reference serial implementations using traditional open source software packages.
-The scalability and performance of the data parallel framework and techniques as well as the effectiveness of the cell-in-polygon based optimization technique are tested under different experiment settings.
+Fourth, a cell-in-polygon test based optimization technique for advanced spatial filtering is developed to allow assigning polygon identifiers to points if the grid cell that the points fall into is tested to be completely within a polygon without performing expensive point-in-polygon tests for individual points.
+We have performed extensive experiments to demonstrate the efficiency of GPUbased massively data parallel zonal statistics technique and compare it with two reference serial implementations using traditional open source geospatial software packages.
+The performance of the data parallel framework and techniques as well as the effectiveness of the cell-in-polygon based optimization technique are tested under different experiment settings.

 The rest of the paper is arranged as follows.
-Section 2 introduces background and motivation and briefly overviews related work.
-Section 3 provides details of the data parallel zonal statistics framework, the scalable point indexing and spatial filtering techniques, and the cell-in-polygon test based optimization technique for advanced spatial filtering.
+Section 2 introduces background and motivation and briefly reviews related work.
+Section 3 provides details of the data parallel zonal statistics framework, the point indexing and spatial filtering techniques, and the cell-in-polygon test based optimization technique for advanced spatial filtering.
 Section 4 presents the experiments and results.
 Finally Section 5 is the conclusion and future work directions.